I started romanticizing my life (here’s what changed)

 To hear the world for a moment and let your mind go still.

-Lately, I’ve been yearning for more moments like that, where the world stops spinning, problems dissolve, and I’m fully present in whatever I’m doing.
+Lately, I’ve been yearning for more moments like that, when I’m fully present in whatever I’m doing.
+When my mind quiets down and lets me enjoy simple daily tasks around the house.

 How to romanticize life